kubernetes/website/content/en/docs/concepts/containers/runtime-class.md

 ### 2. Create the corresponding RuntimeClass resources

-The configurations setup in step 1 should each have an associated `handler` name, which identifies the configuration.
+The configurations set up in step 1 should each have an associated `handler` name, which identifies the configuration.
 For each handler, create a corresponding RuntimeClass object.

 The RuntimeClass resource currently only has 2 significant fields: the RuntimeClass name